MouriNaruto/MouriNaruto/blog-source-english/source/_posts/Introducing-my-Patreon-based-sponsor-service-The-way-for-helping-and-encouraging-me-continue-to-develop-open-source-projects.md

 you are a company, sincerely I hope we can set up a long-term cooperation relationship in the future.

+## Alternative option for sponsoring me

+Note: If you don't want to use Patreon, I also provide the alternative option based on PayPal, maybe it's a suitable way.

+Here is my PayPal.me page: https://paypal.me/MouriNaruto

 ## Afterwards

 I really hope I can find a sustainable way to keep my passion for maintaining